 As regards marking and storage of explosives, reference is made to the Regulations relating to explosive substances (in Norwegian only), in particular Sections 2-7, 2-8 and Chapter 7.

 Re Section 30 Passive fire protection

-As regards stipulation of fire loads from a design fire load as mentioned in the first subsection, see Section 6, litera a.
+As regards stipulation of fire loads as mentioned in the first subsection, see Section 6, litera a.